Podcasts: All the latest from the BTSC family of Pittsburgh Steelers shows, Thursday edition

 With that being said or typed, enjoy the shows below with a brief description of each show:

-The Steelers War Room: Iron may sharpen iron, but the Steelers need to prove they ain’t blunt
+The Steelers War Room: The Steelers need reforging, who should they keep?

-Iron may sharpen iron, but the Steelers need to prove they ain’t blunt.
+The Steelers need to reforge.
+It has already started with the trade away of Chase Claypool.
+Who will be here for the rebuild?
 This will be one of the topics discussed as BTSC invites you to heck out our Aussie perspective and stay a while with Matt Peverell in The Steelers War Room.
 Join Matty P. for his solo show as he examines the ins-and-outs of the Steelers in an attempt to put you in the mind of Art Rooney II, Mike Tomlin, Omar Khan, Andy Weidl, Sheldon White and Dan Colbert when it comes to personnel.

 Rundown of the show: